tinybirdco/tinybird-tracker/README.md

 Once the script is loaded in the DOM, you can start sending events with the `tinybird` object.
 It accepts two parameters, the first one is the event name, and the second one, the rest of the attributes you want to store.

-This is an example of storing an event of `pageload` which will be triggered once the script is loaded:
+This is an example of storing a `pageload` event which will be triggered once the script is loaded:

 ```html
 <script>